BlondeauJulien/Marmibon-recipe/README.md

     [X] -  errors edit recipe
     [X] - errors search

-[] check the validation for edit and create recipe
+[X] check the validation for edit and create recipe

+[] check the validation for review

 [] move the mongodb to atlas for production